DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-09-27-updating-the-reasons-for-rejection-report.md

       src: structured-reasons-for-rejection-details--category.png
     - text: Structured reasons for rejection details showing the category and sub-category
       src: structured-reasons-for-rejection-details--reason.png
-    - text: Structured reasons for rejection details showing no results
+    - text: Structured reasons for rejection details showing the category has no results
       src: structured-reasons-for-rejection-details--empty.png
 ---